 We received 128 responses.
-Forty-two were removed because either the PA name(s) were not provided, only marine PAs were listed, or the respondents did not match the target audience (8, 7, and 27 responses, respectively).
+Forty-two were removed because either the PA name or names were not provided, the PAs were marine, or respondents did not match the target audience (8, 7, and 27 responses, respectively).
 The final dataset contained 86 respondents from 23 countries.
-Seventy-three were local responses with 67 surveys representing a single PA and 6 representing 2 PAs.
+Seventy-three were local responses, 67 surveys pertained to a single PA, and 6 pertained to 2 PAs.
 Local responses came from 19 countries.
-There were 13 non-local responses that came from 10 countries (results in Appendix).
-The specific countries are not provided to protect the identity of the respondents, but local responses were from North, Central, and South America (n=45); West, Central, East, and Southern Africa (n=16); Southeast and South Asia (n=11); and Europe (n=1), with most coming from South America.
-Non-local responses were from West, Central, and East Africa (n=6), Central and South America (n=3), and Southeast and South Asia (n=4).
+There were 13 nonlocal responses from 10 countries (Appendix S?).
+The names of countries are not provided to protect the identity of the respondents, but local responses were from North, Central, and South America (n=45); West, Central, East, and Southern Africa (n=16); Southeast and Southern Asia (n=11); and Europe (n=1).
+Most responses came from South America.
+Non-local responses were from West, Central, and East Africa (n=6), Central and South America (n=3), and Southeast and Southern Asia (n=4).

-Perceptions regarding wildlife health importance in conservation and potential consequences of pathogen transmission among wildlife, domestic animals, and people
+Perceptions of wildlife health importance

-Most respondents either strongly agreed or agreed with the affirmations “Wildlife health, including infectious and non-infectious diseases, is important to achieve the conservation goals of the protected areas where I work” and “human or livestock pathogens can affect wildlife populations inhabiting the protected area(s) I work in” (92%; and 81%, respectively).
-Regarding the affirmation “pathogens carried by wildlife inhabiting the protected area(s) where I work in can affect livestock health”, most respondents strongly agreed or agreed (48%) although neutral respondents were more prominent (29%).
-Across respondents, 63% strongly agreed or agreed that “pathogens carried by wildlife inhabiting the protected area(s) where I work in can affect human health”.
-The percentage of neutral responses was 19%.
+Most respondents either strongly agreed or agreed with the statements “Wildlife health, including infectious and non-infectious diseases, is important to achieve the conservation goals of the protected areas where I work.” and “Human or livestock pathogens can affect wildlife populations inhabiting the protected area(s) I work in.”
+(92% and 81%, respectively).
+Regarding the affirmation “Pathogens carried by wildlife inhabiting the protected area(s) where I work in can affect livestock health.”, 48% of respondents strongly agreed or agreed and 29% neither agreed nor disagreed (e.g., were neutral).
+Across respondents, 63% strongly agreed or agreed that “Pathogens carried by wildlife inhabiting the protected area(s) where I work in can affect human health.”
+The percentage of Neutral responses were 19%.
 Detailed distributions are shown in Figure 1.
-Non-local responses followed similar trends with proportionally fewer neutral responses (Appendix S2).
+Non-local responses followed similar trends; neutral responses were proportionally fewer (Appendix S2).

-Overall frequency of encounters with injured, sick, or dead wildlife in protected areas and their documentation when found during patrols
+Encounters with injured, sick, or dead wildlife and documentation

-Most local “overall frequency of encounters” responses concentrated between “Very rarely” and “Occasionally” (Figure 2).
-Seventy-six percent of local PADMs reporting the encounter of dead animals in the PAs (e.g., "Very rarely" or more frequently) answered that these encounters were documented.
-Only 48% and 35% of local PADMs reporting encounters with injured or sick animals in the PAs (e.g., "Very rarely" or more frequently) confirmed their documentation, respectively.
-In general, the documentation of injured, sick, or dead animals tend to be higher as the encounter frequency increased from “Very rarely” to “Very frequently”.
-For example, the proportion of local responses reporting the documentation of sick animals in the encounter frequency “Very rarely” was less than 20% versus over 50% in the encounter frequency “Very frequently” (Figure 2).
-All non-local PADMs reported the encounter with injured or sick wildlife and dead wildlife (“Very rarely” up to “Very frequently”).
-The proportions of non-local PADMs reporting the documentation of these animals were larger compared to local responses (85, 62, and 92% for injured, sick, and dead wildlife respectively; Appendix S3).
+Most local overall frequency-of-encounter responses concentrated between “very rarely” and “occasionally” (Figure 2).
+Seventy-six percent of local PADMs reporting the encounter of dead animals in the PAs (e.g., responded “very rarely” or more frequently) indicated that these encounters were documented.
+Forty-nine percent of local PADMs reporting encounters with injured or sick animals and 35% reporting encounters with sick animals in the PAs confirmed their documentation.
+In general, the documentation of injured, sick, or dead animals tended to be higher as the encounter frequency increased from “very rarely” to “very frequently”.
+For example, the percentage of local responses reporting the documentation of sick animals as “very rarely” was <20% versus >50% for the encounter frequency “very frequently” (Figure 2).
+All non-local PADMs reported the encounter with injured or sick wildlife and dead wildlife.
+The percentages of non-local PADMs reporting the documentation of these animals were larger compared with local responses (85%, 62%, and 92% for injured, sick, and dead wildlife respectively; Appendix S3).